devcontainers-community/.github/README.md

-The [@devcontainers-community]'s mission is to be a **centralized source** for **community-maintained** features, templates, images, etc. that are of **high-quality** similar to those of the official [@devcontainers] organization, but for **additional popular tools, languages, environments, etc.**.
+The [@devcontainers-community]'s mission is to be a **centralized source** for **community-maintained** features, templates, images, etc. that are of **high-quality** similar to those of the official [@devcontainers] organization, but for **additional popular tools, languages, environments, etc.**

 We want to avoid atrophy by investing into the _community-based_ approach to maintenance that has been successful in other communtiy orgainzations like